hrho/DimesProjectRetry/README.md

 	- Player One controls the player at the bottom of the screen using the arrow keys.
 Try and catch as many basketballs as possible!
 Avoid catching bombs though!
 	Each basketball adds 1 to your score, while each bomb subtracts 1 from your score.

 	- Player Two controls crying jordan.
 Use the mouse to aim and fire tears at the basketballs.
-Shoot down as many baseketballs as possible!
+You can only shoot one tear at a time on the screen!
+Go for combo shots.
+Shoot down as many basketballs as possible!
 Avoid shooting bombs though!
 	Each basketball adds 1 to your score, while each bomb subtracts 2 from your score.

 	- To balance the game for both players (after testing out the gameplay, it was deemed Player 2 was OP with the old setup),